garrandall/popular-music-data/tracks/soul-to-squeeze-red-hot-chili-peppers.md

 Well I'll be comin back baby I'll be comin back for more

-Do do do do ding go sing a dong bong go ding ba domba somba nomba cong dong bing I could not forget but I will not endeavor simple pleasures aren't as special but I wont regret it never
+Do do do do ding go sing a dong bong go ding ba domba somba nomba cong dong bing I could not forget but I will not endeavor simple pleasures aren't as special but I won't regret it never

-Where I go I just dont know
+Where I go I just don't know
 I've got to got to gotta take it slow
 When I find my peace of mind
 I'm gonna give ya some of my good time

-Where i go i just don't know
+Where I go I just don't know
 I might end up somewhere in Mexico
 When I find my peace of mind
 I'm gonna keep it for the end of time

 I got a bad disease
 But from my brain is where I bleed